chaoss/wg-evolution/ROADMAP.md

 GMD work group is developing metrics, methodologies, and software for expressing open source project health and sustainability.
-By measuring open source project health and sustainability, GMD (Growth-Matirity-Decline) seeks to improve the transparency of open source project health and sustainability so that relevant stakeholders can make more informed decisions about open source project engagement.
+By measuring open source project health and sustainability, GMD (Growth-Maturity-Decline) seeks to improve the transparency of open source project health and sustainability so that relevant stakeholders can make more informed decisions about open source project engagement.